Otto-G/education-python/PythonForEverybody/README.md

 of 8 from the return of the `addtwo` function.
 The `addtwo` function took the arguments 3 and 5 which were added together and then passed to a `return` statement.

+### Why functons

+Functions have several uses

+- Creating functions helps to bundle statements making the program easier to read and debug
+- Functions can eliminate duplicate code since it can exist in one place and be run many times.
+This also makes debugging or changing code easier since the code will only need to be changed in one location.
+- Dividing a long program into functions makes it possible to debug or test one section at a time and then assemble the all of the functions into one working piece.
+- Well designed functions are often useful for many programs.
+Once they have been written and debugged, it can be reused in other programs.